 For our corps members, living in Alabama also means being part of a close-knit community.
 Southern hospitality is a way of life in our state—neighbors and parents may offer to cook you a delicious dinner or show you around the town.
 Affordable housing offers corps members the opportunity to live in the same communities as their students and build relationships with families and other community partners.
 As a corps member you will quickly grow and expand your network by working side-by-side with your local community.

-While about one-third of our corps members live in rural areas, we also have many current corps members and alumni living and working in cities such as Birmingham, Huntsville, and Montgomery.
+While about one-third of our corps members live in rural areas such as Selma, Perry County, and Hale County, we also have many current corps members and alumni living and working in Birmingham.
 After a long week in the classroom, corps members can head north to Huntsville and visit NASA’s Space and Rocket Center or south for a relaxing weekend on the Gulf Coast, hang out in Birmingham and peruse Pepper Place Farmers Market, hike at one of Alabama’s many state parks, or head to Tuscaloosa or Auburn and catch an SEC football game.
 Teach For America Alabama truly offers the best of all worlds: small town intimacy with easy access to a big city and the great outdoors.

 “I love living in Birmingham because it is a growing city with easy access to the leaders of the city and the big businesses.”